Fix grammatical and factual errors before exporting text.

-Usually Speedwrite will maintain the correctness of facts in source text, but not always.
-In some cases, especially with long or complex source paragraphs, Speedwrite may produce unexpected results: It may change dates, names, or other simple facts, or simply misinterpret meaning from a source paragraph.
+Usually Speedwrite will maintain the correctness of facts in source text, but not 100% of the time.
+In certain cases, especially with long or complex source paragraphs, Speedwrite may produce unexpected results: It may change dates, names, or other simple facts, or simply misinterpret the meaning of a source paragraph.
 It's your responsibility to check for, and fix, these errors, before exporting your predictions from Speedwrite.

 If you are finding factual problems with predictions, please ensure you are splitting paragraphs before prediction: See split long paragraphs, above.

 Speedwrite uses cutting-edge artificial intelligence, and is expensive to run.
 Each time you make a prediction, our computer systems have to perform a number of complex and computationally intensive tasks.
 We therefore do need users who want to actively use the system to subscribe to one of our monthly plans.

 When you sign up for Speedwrite, your account is granted a pre-set number of free predictions.
 You may see how many predictions you have remaining when you are a logged in, using the "Subscriptions" link on the top of this page.
 When you run out of predictions, you may subscribe to one our monthly plans to get more predictions.

 All other functionality in Speedwrite is free, including all text imports and exports.
 If you run out of predictions, you will continue to maintain free access to your existing predictions, documents, and sources, for the lifespan of this application, according to our terms of service, detailed below.